malach-it/vc-decentralized-status/WHITEPAPER.md

 Annotating aspects helps having a more accurate sense of their validity or better adapt the interactions with the person, providing credit to the emitting authority.
 Anotations give, this way, a manner to weight the data itself.

 Categories are the key discriminant to provide a custom service, we may be aware of the importance of those.
 They can be a factor of discrimination in a law sense, most of them being part of the private domain for individuals.
-The definition of the subsidient categories is made by the peers' or authorities' interpretation of identity aspects.
+The definition of the categories is made by the peers' or authorities' interpretation of identity aspects.

 The categorization of individuals can be a threat if not taken anonymously and in a privacy preserving way.
 Discrimination is the first appearing danger which can be derived to many others.